logu24900902/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# Ex No 03 : Correlation and regression for data analysis
+## Date : 19/10/2024
 # Aim :

 To analyse given data using coeffificient of correlation and regression line